AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 It is possible to get the total cardinality for grouping key with `ZCARD <PK2>` which is needed to calculating the total number of pages.

 Storing a large number of sorted sets with millions of members can add up due to how a sorted set is implemented by Redis, a map and a skip list.
 It is also quite annoying to have to pay for a lot of RAM for items that won't be frequently accessed.
+Large partitions can only be as big as a Redis node, they cannot be distributed.

 However this may be a reasonable trade off as it is a very simple solution that is likely to have predictable, consistent high performance.